How Dreams Analyze Dreams

 Well, looked at from underneath and isolated like this, male genitals are just as weird as women's--and kind of similar.

 I get back to writing my dream.
 It was a long one, good recall for once.
 Rare lately.
 That's significant.
 For a long time I thought the length of my dreams was mainly a function of my interest, how many details I recorded.
 But I see now it's not so.
-Some puffing up or sketchiness of a dream-account can happen, but it's no more than 20-25%.
+Some puffing up or sketchiness of a dream-account can happen, but the variation is no more than 10-25%.
 I write what I recall, pretty fairly and concisely.
 So just counting the words IS a pretty fair estimate of how vivid and how complex the dream-events were.
 Short records mean my memories are being censored, since I don't stop dreaming of course.
 And there have been only two kinds of nights lately: thousand-word epics or nothing, very little in between.

 This MEANS something!